Israel takes gender fight to buses, billboards

 Critics have pointed to the burden they put on the Israeli economy, but moves to cut the payments would spell political trouble for any of the country's major parties.

-Addressing the religious-secular divide, the Supreme Court ruled this year that women traveling on public buses cannot be ordered to sit in the back.
+Addressing the religious-secular divide, the Supreme Court ruled this year that women travelling on public buses cannot be ordered to sit in the back.

-Signs in Jerusalem buses now say people have a right to sit wherever they wish and that harassing passengers could be a criminal offence.
+Signs in Jerusalem buses now say people right to sit wherever they wish and that harassing passengers could be a criminal offence.

 Critics say that in practice, dozens of bus lines are still gender segregated and that women who want to sit at the front are often subjected to verbal and sometimes physical assaults.

-One Haredi woman, who asked not to be identified, said she tried to buy a public transport pass in an ultra-Orthodox neighborhood in Jerusalem only to be turned away and told the ticket stand was for men only.
+One Haredi woman, who asked not to be identified, said she tried to buy a public transport pass in an ultra-Orthodox neighbourhood in Jerusalem only be turned away and told the ticket stand was for men only.

 Her husband said they received threatening phone calls when word got out that they had lodged a complaint about the incident.